ftTower/Inquisitor/readme.md

 ### Configuring DHCP for NAT Network

-Make sure all VMs use DHCP for the NAT network:
+Ensure all VMs use DHCP for the NAT network:

 ```bash
 sudo bash -c 'cat <<EOF > /etc/network/interfaces